-Safety Devices and Monitors
+Safety Strategies, Devices, and Monitors

 *Focal impaired awareness, absence, or other non motor seizures may not be detected, as these devices detect shaking motions or falls.

 - ADP – Helmets and other alert devices may be a covered benefit on your health insurance plan.
-As well, the Ontario Assisted Devices Program (ADP) may cover up to 75 percent of a helmet.”
+As well, the Ontario Assisted Devices Program (ADP) may cover up to 75 percent of a helmet.

 - Danny Did – In some situations, clients may be eligible for financial aid through the Danny Did Foundation.